-1. Does the project involve the conversion of existing small structures including only minor modifications, or the installation of small equipment and facilities in small structures? □ Yes ≡ No Provide information regarding the nature of modifications to existing small structures, if applicable.
+1. Does the project involve the conversion of existing small structures including only minor modifications, or the installation of small equipment and facilities in small structures? □ Yes ☒ No Provide information regarding the nature of modifications to existing small structures, if applicable.
 Cite source(s) of information.
-2. Does the project involve the construction of new small structures? ☐ Yes ■ No Provide information regarding the size and purpose of the proposed new structures, if applicable.
-Cite source(s) of information. · Ple ease check instructions for directions on how to proceed, based on answers Questions 1 and 2.
+N/A 2.
+Does the project involve the construction of new small structures? ☐ Yes ☑ No Provide information regarding the size and purpose of the proposed new structures, if applicable.
+Cite source(s) of information.
+Ple N/A ease check instructions for directions on how to proceed, based on answers to Questions 1 and 2.
 3. Is the project within an urbanized area?
-(If no, skip to Question 9.) ■ Yes □ No Cite source(s) of information.
-U.S. Census Bureau
+(If no, skip to Question 9.) ☑ Yes □ No Cite source(s) of information.
+See attached Report from Rincon Consultants.
+Full list of sources is located on pages 36-38.